juhokalle/rmfd4dfm/README.md

 ## Installation

-The package can be installed using the following command as is the standard with packages hosted by GitHub
+The package can be installed using the following command as is the standard with packages hosted by GitHub.

 ``` r
 # install.packages("devtools")
 devtools::install_github("juhokalle/rmfd4dfm")
 ```

-## The argument in the paper
+## The Model

-Here I will provide a brief and informal introduction to the argument made in the paper as to why the methodology introduced in the paper
+Here I will provide a brief and hopefully accessible introduction to the modelling approach presented in the paper.
+The aim is to identify and estimate impulse-response functions (IRFs) using dynamic factor models (DFMs).
+The model is given as

 ## Data